davedotdev/nats_patterns/leaf_cascade/README.md

 Create a KV on the core

 `nats kv add releases`

 `nats put releases test.1 "hello"`

 `nats put releases test.2 "hello"`

-ON THE CLOUD, CREATE THE CROSS BOUNDARY STREAM:
+On the core, create the cross boundary stream (from the KV:

 `nats stream add KV_releases --config stream.json`

-DO THIS ON THE LEAF
+Then create a local KV mirror on the leaf:

 `nats kv add local_releases --mirror=releases --mirror-domain=hub`

-DO THIS ON THE ONSITE CLUSTER
+Create a local KV mirror on the onsite cluster:

 `nats kv add local_releases --mirror=releases --mirror-domain=hub`

 The keys should be visible!